WO1999026501A1 - Band apparatus for caps - Google Patents

 As described above, the present invention provides band apparatus, which is provided with both a strip member and a headband detachably attached to the strip member.
 The band apparatus of this invention is thus worn around the head separately or along with a cap.
 In the band apparatus, a visor may be detachably and selectively attached to the strip member, thus allowing a user to selectively change the visor or the headband with another one having a different configuration and color and allowing the user to use the band apparatus as an accessory for decorative purpose or showing one's marked individuality.

-the head with a cap, thus keeping the cap in place and preventing the cap from unexpectedly coming off in the wind.
+In addition, the band apparatus may be worn around the head with a cap, thus keeping the cap in place and preventing the cap from unexpectedly coming off in the wind.
 Another advantage of the band apparatus resides in that it is possible to freely move the strip member, with a detachable visor, relative to the headband worn around the head, thus allowing the visor to effectively give protection from strong light from the sun regardless of the direction of sunbeams.

 Although the preferred embodiments of the present invention have been disclosed for illustrative purposes, those skilled in the art will appreciate that various modifications, additions and substitutions are possible, without departing from the scope and spirit of the invention as disclosed in the accompanying claims.